PovertyAction/IPA-Stata-Trainings/README.md

 `fastcd` is the name of the SSC package, not the command itself; the command is named `c`.
 To change the working directory, type `c` in Stata, not `fastcd`.
 To view the help file, type `help fastcd`, not `help c`.

+Finally, add the `ado` directory and all its subdirectories to your [ado-path](http://www.stata.com/help.cgi?adopath).

 Pseudo-SMCL
 -----------